Kong/docs.konghq.com/app/deck/get-started.md

   Deleted: 1
 ```

 Congratulations!
-You just went from zero to a configured {{ site.base_gateway }} using deck in no time at all.
+You just went from zero to a configured {{ site.base_gateway }} using decK in no time at all.